 The recipient organizations of our international giving vary somewhat from year to year.
 The general rule is that one or more Seekers are personally involved in these organizations in some way.
 Recipients are chosen by consensus among the congregation at the start of every year.

 Despite challenging times, Seekers Church continues to support many missions and ministries in other countries.
-Once again, this year the amount budgeted for international giving is over 18% of what we expect to receive in offerings over the course of the year.
+Once again, this year the amount budgeted for international giving is nearly 19% of what we expect to receive in offerings over the course of the year.

-Once our budget for the year was approved, including the amount available for international giving, by the Stewards, all Seekers were invited to submit requests for support of missions or ministries where they are personally involved.
-After worship on March 15th the community met online to determine how our international giving will be distributed.
-We affirmed support for 12 international missions and ministries listed here.
+Once our budget for the year was approved by the Stewards, including the amount available for international giving, all Seekers were invited to submit requests for support of missions or ministries where they are personally involved.
+After worship on March 19th the community met online to determine how our international giving will be distributed.
+We affirmed support for 10 international missions and ministries listed here.

 Here is a brief description of each organization and the connection to Seekers Church.
 To visit their web sites, click on the name of the organization.

 NSL uses the power of stories for peacemaking to help Palestinians and Israelis end their old stories of war, mistrust and hatred, by inviting them to step away from their defended positions and ideological fortresses to listen to the stories of the other.